 - Use a sledgehammer to drive the Post Buddy into the below ground wood of the fence post as far as it will go, but no further than the ‘MAX’ line.
 Heavy-duty protective gloves should be worn during this task. * **

 - Repeat steps 3 and 4 with the second Post Buddy

 - Pull the post straight.
-Loosely fix screws to the fence post through the centre of the slotted holes at the top of both repair stakes.
-Use high-quality external grade wood screws measuring #10 x 2"
+Loosely fix screws to the fence post through the center of the slotted holes at the top of both repair stakes.
+Use external grade wood screws (decking screws work well), size #10 x 2 - 2.5" long

 - Once both Post Buddy stakes are in place and loosely attached to the fence post, use a spirit level to fine-tune the post to achieve the perfect upright angle